A culinary journey through the Mother City

 Chefs Warehouse at Beau Constantia

-Irish culinary maestro Liam Tomlin is one of Cape Town’s most renowned culinary voices, with his Chefs Warehouse restaurants topping the foodie bucket list for many.
+Widely credited with having brought small-plate dining to the Mother City, Irish chef Liam Tomlin is one of Cape Town’s most renowned culinary voices, with his Chefs Warehouse restaurants topping the foodie bucket list for many.
 The outpost at the Beau Constantia wine estate is a real showstopper, with drop-dead gorgeous views of the Constantia Valley through floor-to-ceiling glass.
 Chef Ivor Jones has taken Tomlin’s global tapas concept to new heights here – expect a roll call of exceptional dishes to share.

 The brainchild of twin sisters and self-taught chefs, Jamie and Jessie Friedberg, Bree Street’s Between Us is a stylish space where everything, from the interior design and hand-thrown ceramics to the fresh menu, has been carefully thought out and meticulously curated.
 Whether you tuck into polenta pancakes for breakfast, pappardelle with oxtail ragu for lunch, beef brisket for dinner, or pistachio loaf any time of day, you know you are in for a treat.

 One of the most talked-about openings of 2021, Swedish chef Jesper Nilsson’s cool Scandi-style restaurant has been breathing new life into Kloof Street.
 Book a table in the plant-filled courtyard, and go wild ordering from the excellent small plates menu, which exemplifies simple, honest cooking using the best local produce.
-The wood-fired Neapolitan-style pizzas are another highlight.
+The wood-fired Neapolitan-style pizzas are a highlight, as is the innovative cocktail menu, featuring flavourful concoctions.

-This fine-dining mainstay has been wowing locals and visitors alike for more than 20 years.
+This fine-dining mainstay – one of only three South African restaurants on The World’s 50 Best Restaurants 2022 list – has been wowing locals and visitors alike for more than 20 years.
 A winding road will lead you high up to the lush Silvermist estate in the Constantia Valley, where you can choose between the blow-out tasting menu or the reduced menu, with options for vegetarians and pescatarians also available.
 Don’t miss the signature Tuna La Colombe, a play on a tin can filled with cubes of marinated, raw tuna.

 The Best Plant-Based Restaurants in Cape Town